LiveIntent/laravel-prometheus-exporter/README.md

 You may also write your own exporter.
 You only need to implement two methods, `shouldExport` and `export`.

-The following example increments a counter every time the `/` is visited.
+The following example increments a counter every time the `/` route is visited.

 ```php
 <?php